mars-planet/mars_city/servers/body_tracker_ms/doc/sad.rst

 ========================

 The system must track astronaut's skeletal joints in real-time.
-This allows the virtual astronaut to synchronize its body movements and gestures to what he/she sees and feels.
+This allows the user to synchronize its body movements and gestures to what he/she sees and feels.

 Logical View
 ============